 It is important to choose toys that are safe and bio-degradable.
 So, eco-friendly toys are your best bet.
 Here are a few suggestions on what kind of eco-friendly toys to pick for your preschooler.

 Wooden toys are a better alternative than plastic ones.
 Make sure you use sustainable wooden toys that have been painted using lead-free colours.
 A good example of safe wooden toys would be Channapatna toys.
 These handmade toys from Karnataka are painted using natural vegetable dyes.
 And wooden toys offer a bonus — due to their longevity, they can be handed down to your grandchildren as well!

 For preschoolers, a good activity would be making recycled paper beads using old magazines or wrapping paper.
 There are many online video tutorials that teach this craft.
 These beads can be used to make various ornaments or wall hangings.
 There are bead-making kits available online as well.
 These are not only safe for the child but are also environmentally sustainable.

-Preschoolers love to create various things out of modeling clay.
+Preschoolers love to create various things out of modelling clay.
 Check whether the clay is free of PVC and dyes that contain lead and reusable.
-You can make your own playdough using flour, salt, oil, water and non-toxic food coloring.
+You can make your own playdough using flour, salt, oil, water and non-toxic food colouring.

 Children love all things soft and squishy.
-Soft blocks made of organic cotton and stuffed with natural fibers are your best bet when it comes to soft blocks.
+Soft blocks made of organic cotton and stuffed with natural fibres are your best bet.

 Have colorful socks, paper bags or scrap fabrics at home?
 Then it is time to make puppets!
 Making your puppets is not only safe and sustainable but also helps your preschooler participate in pretend play.